By Michael Lambrecht

 About the Guest Author – Mike Lambrecht

-Mike Lambrecht was born and raised in central Wisconsin and received his B.S. in chemistry from the University of Wisconsin-Madison in 2010.
+Mike Lambrecht is currently a Senior Scientist in the Discovery Chemistry department at Genentech.
+He was born and raised in central Wisconsin and received his B.S. in chemistry from the University of Wisconsin-Madison in 2010.
 In 2016, he obtained his Ph.D. from the University of Illinois at Urbana-Champaign under the direction of Prof. Paul Hergenrother.
-From 2016-2018, Mike was an Arnold O. Beckman Postdoctoral Fellow in the lab of Prof. Ryan Shenvi at The Scripps Research Institute in La Jolla, CA. Mike now works as a medicinal chemist in the San Francisco Bay Area.
+From 2016-2018, Mike was an Arnold O. Beckman Postdoctoral Fellow in the lab of Prof. Ryan Shenvi at The Scripps Research Institute in La Jolla, CA.

 - I recommend reading the Merck process group’s excellent by-all-means chemical synthesis of this molecule to compare: McLaughlin, M, Kong, J. et al. “Enantioselective Synthesis of 4’-Ethynyl-2-fluoro-2’-deoxyadenosine (EFdA) via Enzymatic Desymmetrization.”
 Org.
 Lett.
 2017, 19, 926-929.
 DOI: 10.1021/acs.orglett.7b00091